 Configure which device is used as the target for grub installation.
 This module can be enabled/disabled using the enabled config key in the grub_dpkg config dict.
-The global config key grub-dpkg is an alias for grub_dpkg.
-If no installation device is specified this module will execute grub-probe to determine which disk the /boot directory is associated with.
+This module automatically selects a disk using grub-probe if no installation device is specified.